News

 Linen/Flax Fiber

 Linen is one of the earliest products known to civilization.
-When the man was in his earliest primitive state, living on the wide animals he hunted, the skins of those animals formed his only clothing.
-Later, when nomadic communities formed, driving herds of cattle and sheep across the lands of Eastern Europe during those great migrations, the wool from those flocks of sheep was used to clothe their owners.
+When the man was in his earliest primitive state, living on the wild animals he hunted, their skins formed his only clothing.
+Later, when nomadic communities formed, driving herds of cattle and sheep across the lands of Eastern Europe during those great migrations, the wool from those sheep’s flocks was used to clothe their owners.

 After a long period of history, the man settled down, built himself permanent cities, and cultivated the land.
 One of the products of the soil was flax, and out of the fiber from flax, linen was made.
 Linen is, therefore, the earliest known vegetable fabric to be woven.

-Domestication of fiber flax to say nothing of seed flax occurred in India and China before that of cotton – more than 5,000 years ago.
-Some scholars believe that flax originally came from western Persia and spread over to other countries regarded to be the regions of early flax cultivation – India, China and Central Asia and westwards and southwestwards, primarily, to Babylon and Egypt.
+The domestication of fiber flax, not to mention seed flax, occurred in India and China more than 5,000 years ago, before that of cotton.
+Some scholars believe that flax originally came from western Persia and spread over to other countries regarded as the regions of early flax cultivation—India, China, and Central Asia—and westward and southwestward, primarily to Babylon and Egypt.

 Flax, from which linen is made, is one of the oldest agricultural plants in the world.
-Over 5000 years ago the Egyptians named it “woven moonlight”, due to its very singular beauty.
-A little less poetic, but all the apter, is the Latin appellation: “linum usitatissimum” – the extremely useful flax plant.
+Over 5000 years ago, the Egyptians named it “woven moonlight” due to its very singular beauty.
+A little less poetic but more appropriate is the Latin appellation “linum usitatissimum”—the extremely useful flax plant.

 Flax has been used in the Middle East since the fifth millennium BCE.
-In Egypt, its role was probably more important than in many other cultures, as Egyptians rarely used wool and cotton was unknown during much of their ancient history.
-It was seen as a gift of the Nile, as the Hymn to Hapi has it: People are clothed with the flax of his fields.
+In Egypt, its role was probably more important than in many other cultures, as Egyptians rarely used wool and did not know cotton for much of their ancient history.
+It was considered a gift of the Nile, as the Hymn to Hapi has it: people are clothed with the flax of his fields.

-Through time linen has persisted.
+Through time, linen has persisted.
 Its history is also closely interwoven with the Bible stories.
-Linen has always been held in reference as an emblem of purity, and it is mentioned frequently in the Old Testament.
+Linen has always been held in reverence as an emblem of purity, and it is mentioned frequently in the Old Testament.

 Linen is the most ancient vegetable fabric known to man.
 For centuries people have been growing flax to make fiber and weave linen.
-But despite its venerable age flax remains to be as young as ever.
+But despite its venerable age, flax remains as young as ever.

 Wool Fibers

 Over 8,000 years ago people domesticated sheep.
-Sheep were one of the first animals to be herded by humans.
+Humans were among the first to herd sheep.
 Sheep helped provide people with food, clothing, and shelter.
 As humans moved from place to place, sheep were easy to herd and take with them.

 Buying and selling wool cloth was important to many areas.
-As early as 4,000 B.C. woolen cloth was being used in the city of Babylon.
+As early as 4,000 B.C., the city of Babylon was using woolen cloth.
 Babylon means “land of wool.”

 Read more: